x-board/x-board-protocol/docs/list-pins-capabilities.md

 immediately enter the range *again* to define the next range.

 Before I show that in another example, there's one more trick I want to introduce.
-Normally, you would use `EF` to enter the thing you just defined.
+Normally, you would use `FE` to enter the thing you just defined.
 This can be a single or a range.
 However, you can also use it to mean "everything".
-This is done by using `EF` to step in without having defined what to step into.
+This is done by using `FE` to step in without having defined what to step into.

 Alright, let's put it into practice.
 Here, we have a board with pins 0-5 and 10-15 that supports `01 02 01`(PWM which has one byte of data) on pin 1-3 but only values